mattarnoldbio/alphapickle/README.md

 Author : Matt Arnold (m.arnold.1@research.gla.ac.uk)
 Date : 16-Nov-21

-ALPHAPICKLE is a programme for extracting the outputs of DeepMind's ALPHAFOLD protein prediction algorithm (Jumper et al., 2021, 10.1038/s41586-021-03819-2) from the pickle (.pkl) file output.
+ALPHAPICKLE is a programme for extracting the outputs of DeepMind's ALPHAFOLD protein prediction algorithm (Jumper et al., 2021, 10.1038/s41586-021-03819-2).

+AlphaPickle is multipurpose Python script for producing plots and user-legible files from the output of AlphaFold2 (notebook) and Colabfold (notebook).

+The functions provided here aim to tackle the problem of output metadata from these programs being difficult to process for users who don't have Python training.
+Currently, PAE outputs from AlphaFold 2.1.0 are in the form of .pkl files, which can only be read using a Python script.
+For data from AlphaFold DB and ColabFold, these data are in .json format (not typically easy to process for non-code writing users).

+For all of the above software, pLDDT values are outputted in the B-factor field of the PDB file for each prediction.
+This is very useful for visualisation (e.g. using the ChimeraX command color bfactor palette alphafold), but may be difficult in terms of customisable visualisation for non-code writing users.

+This collection of code will take any of the above output files and provide a .csv file (which can be opened and used for plotting in Excel, Numbers, Google Sheets) as well as a downloadable plot.

-- Currently, the outputs of the programme are: a plot of the predicted aligned error (PAE), a ChimeraX attribute file for colouring the outputted models by pLDDT value and csv files containing the predicted aligned error and per-residue confidence in the predicted model (expressed as local distance difference test (lDDT) values, as well as plots of these two metrics, saved as .png files; see Mariani et al., 2013 10.1093/bioinformatics/btt473).
+- Currently, the outputs of the programme are: csv files containing the predicted aligned error and per-residue confidence in the predicted model (expressed as local distance difference test (lDDT) values, as well as plots of these two metrics, saved as .png files; see Mariani et al., 2013 10.1093/bioinformatics/btt473).
 Consult the original publication for details on the importance of these data.
 Other metadata contained in the .pkl are described at  https://github.com/deepmind/alphafold/blob/main/README.md.
 If you would like to see any of these added to future version, please get in contact.
 - For details on how to setup and use ALPHAPICKLE, see below.

 # Use

+- EASIEST: visit the Colab page at https://colab.research.google.com/github/mattarnoldbio/alphapickle/blob/main/AlphaPickle.ipynb
+    - No command line interaction required
+    - No system configuration or Python package installation required
+    - Local installation is now probably only necessary if only .pkl files are available for metadata, as the size of these may be prohibitively large when considering upload to Colab.

+- Local use:
 - The program has two basic options: input a single metadata file (by issuing the the absolute path to the file with the flag -pf), or process metadata for all models output by a run of AlphaFold (by issuing the absolute path to the results directory, which must contain both the ranking_debug.json file and all of the result_model*.pkl files).
 For each metadata file processed, the outputs (plots and tables of pLDDT and PAE, as well as a ChimeraX attribute file for pLDDT) are saved to the same directory as the input files.
 - In version 1.5.0, functionality has been added to allow processing of the outputs of DeepMind's Colab notebook (plotting pLDDT from the b-factor column of an AlphaFold-generated PDB file and PAE from a JSON file).
 This function will also be useful if using data from AlphaFoldDB.
 - Usage examples: